A cashless society: what are the pros and cons?

 Less physical contact in the everyday economy minimises the potential for future pandemics to gain traction.

-Cashless society: disadvantages
+Cashless society: the disadvantages

-A cashless society would not be good for everyone.
 According to the Access to Cash report, published before the pandemic in 2019, up to one in five British citizens could be left behind by a transition to digital-only transactions.

 Another potential disadvantage concerns security.
 Although abandoning cash helps to reduce theft and fraud, for many consumers, data and cybersecurity issues are a worry — with justification.

 A concern closely linked to security is privacy.
-Identity theft and compromised personal information are potential dangers in a cashless economy, but privacy might be compromised in other ways too.
+Identity theft and compromised personal information are potential dangers in a cashless economy, but privacy might be compromised in other ways, too.

 Many people also feel that cashless spending is more difficult to control.
 It’s simply too easy to overspend when you’re not looking at a finite, physical sum of money in your wallet or purse, so careful budgeting becomes important.